 Introduction To Greenhouse Capsicum Cultivation Project Report

-The following information is abouit Greenhouse Capsicum Cultivation Project Report.
+The following information is about Greenhouse Capsicum Cultivation Project Report.

 Pepper is commonly referred to as capsicum is a vegetable from a flowering plant native to America.
-This vegetable has many names depending on the place and type such as chilli pepper, green pepper, red pepper, paprika, and bell pepper, etc. The capsicum plant is a perennial plant, which is being cultivated all round the world.
-The cultivation of capsicum in the greenhouse or polyhouse is done using indeterminate cultivars that keep producing continuously and the plant keeps developing from new meristems.
+This vegetable has many names depending on the place and type such as chilli pepper, green pepper, red pepper, paprika, and bell pepper, etc. The capsicum plant is a perennial plant, which is being cultivated all around the world.
+The cultivation of capsicum in the Greenhouse or Polyhouse is done using indeterminate cultivars that keep producing continuously and the plant keeps developing from new meristems.

 Scope and Importance of Capsicum Cultivation

 The current production of capsicum in the country is being done over 24,000 hectares of land with an annual production of 3.21 lakh metric tonnes.
 With the increasing demand for different varieties of capsicum in the market, it is expected that there would be scope for expanding the area under the production of these fruits.
 India ranks fourth in the production of capsicum.
 The plant is extensively cultivated in the states of Uttar Pradesh, Andhra Pradesh, Karnataka, Maharashtra, Tamil Nadu, and Himachal Pradesh.
 The export market for capsicum is also very high and it demands fruits of good size, longer shelf life, attractive color, etc. The supply is inadequate due to low productivity from the open farms, which are greatly controlled by external environmental factors.
 So, a probable solution to increase productivity, yield, and quality could be cultivating capsicum within a greenhouse structure with minimal loss.
 Expanding and implementing greenhouse structures also increases the chances of employment among the rural population, thereby effectively contributing to the economy of the country.